This post, written by Kate Wiebe, originally was published on May 25, 2016, on our previous website.

 Thankfully, not all is lost.
 Traumatologists have found three keys to healing trauma.

 When congregations practice these three behaviors – when they focus on creating safe spaces in communities to heal – their members are less likely to experience PTSD (post-traumatic stress disorder) and are more likely to be healing agents in the world.
 These practices counter traumatic stress symptoms, and generate restoration for individuals, families, and communities.

-To learn more about how congregations incorporate these practices into their ministries, browse this website for an abundance of free guides and online training.
+To learn more about how congregations incorporate these practices into their ministries, browse this website for an abundance of online training.

 Do you find the ICTG Blog helpful?
-To support this inspiring ministry, give a gift of $25 today.
+To support this inspiring education, give a gift of $25 today.